RahulRajasekharuni/Integrating-Python-SQL-and-Tableau/README.md

 21. Created a new data frame checkpoint (df_reason_mod2)
 21. dropped the date column from df_reason_mod
 22. renamed/reorganised df_reason_mod columns
-23. renamed
+23. Created a new checkpoint called df_reason_mod_date
-24. used the .map pandas method to map the education column in df_reason_mod.
+24. used the .map pandas method to map the education column in df_reason_mod_date.
 Anyone below uni was mapped to 0 and anyone with higher education was mapped to 1
 25. created a final checkpoint (df_preprocessed)
 26. used the .to_csv pandas method to save df_preprocessed as a CSV